mauricevalerio/scrimba-react-projects/m3-password-generator/README.md

 # Password Generator

-Solo Project for Module 3 - Making Websites Interactive under the **Scrimba's Frontend Developer Career Path**
+Scrimba's Frontend Developer Career Path | Module 3 | Making Websites Interactive

 A front-end web application to generate secure random passwords with the ability to include numbers, symbols, and uppercase letters.